Psychotherapy in Soho

 I'm an integrative psychotherapist.
 I draw on a range of ideas and evidence-based approaches to understand how and why we feel, think, and relate as we do.

 My style is collaborative.
 I won't give advice or tell you what to do.
-Instead, we reflect and explore together, making sense of what's happening and figuring out what change might look like for you specifically.
+Instead, we reflect and explore together - making sense of what's happening and figuring out what change might look like for you.

 I have a relational approach, which means the relationships in your life are always part of the picture - the important ones from your past, how you relate to yourself now, and what emerges between us in the room.
-That last part matters because the therapeutic relationship is often a place where different parts of you can show up, be explored and understood together - opening up new ways of relating to others and to yourself.
+That last part matters because the therapeutic relationship is often a place where different parts of you can show up, be explored and understood.

-• Therapy works best when it feels like a good match, based on trust and open collaboration.
+Therapy works best when it feels like a good match.

-Our first session is a one-off 50min consultation where you can share what’s on your mind and what you hope to gain from therapy - and I’ll try to give you a sense of how I work.
-We’ll use this time to see if it feels like a good fit, with no pressure to commit to more sessions afterwards.
+So our first session is a one-off 50 minute consultation where you can share what's on your mind and what you hope to gain from therapy - and I'll give you a sense of how I work.
+No pressure to commit to more sessions afterwards, just a chance to see if it feels like a good fit.

 I deeply respect the individual beliefs and values of my clients, including their spirituality.